-While working our way through 50-days of streaming for GameBlast20, a new viewer popped up in the Twitch chat one evening and asked how old my other-half and I were.
-It was a question which caught us off-guard at the time and one I’ve been thinking about in the weeks since the event.
+While working our way through 50-days of streaming for GameBlast20, a new viewer popped up in the Twitch chat and asked how old my other-half and I were.
+It was a caught us off-guard at the time and one I’ve been thinking about in the weeks since the event.

 It’s fairly obvious to anyone who’s ever come along to one of our streams and seen us on camera that we’re older than the majority of content creators on the platform.
 We’ve both been playing video games since the days of the Commodore 64 and have over 70 years’ gaming experience combined.
 Personally, I don’t think this is a bad thing: we’ve lived through several decades of video games, have seen trends come and go, and are still interested in what’s going on in the industry today.